Mrcl3/Compose-your-services/docs/howto.rst

 Howto
 =====================================================

-After cloning the repository it's important to take care of the SYS variable accessible inside the config.py.
+After cloning the repository it's important to set SYS variable located in the config.py.
-That variable should be also present in the alarm server configuration file.
+That variable should be also present in the alarm server configuration file!

     .. code:: bash